dini-ag-kim/avram/specification.md

 * `codelists` with a [codelist directory](#codelist)
 * `checks` with [external validation rules](#external-validation-rules)
 * `records` with a non-negative integer to indicate a number of records
+* `created` with a timestamp when this schema was created
+* `modified` with a timestamp when this schema was updated

 ##### Example